What You Need to Know About How Solar Works in the Winter

 On the Central Coast, the temperate climate ensures that temperatures rarely stray outside this range, making temperature a minimal factor when considering whether solar power works in the winter.

-In Central Valley areas, such as Bakersfield and Fresno, temperatures consistently rise above peak range in the summer, and fall below peak range in the winter.
+In Central Valley areas, such as Bakersfield and Fresno, temperatures consistently rise above the peak range in the summer and fall below the peak range in the winter.